-We are now scheduling appointments for our patients to receive the COVID vaccinations based on guidelines identified by county officials.
+We are now scheduling appointments for all patients to receive the COVID vaccinations based on guidelines identified by county officials.
 Visit the website below to determine your eligibility to receive the COVID vaccine.
-If you are in the eligible group, a patient of San Diego Family Care, and wish to receive the COVID vaccination CONTACT US to schedule your appointment.
+If you are in the eligible group, a patient of San Diego Family Care or not, and wish to receive the COVID vaccination CONTACT US to schedule your appointment.

 The CDC continues to recommend these everyday preventive actions: